 Cold brew coffee: What's the buzz?

-You may have noticed it popping up on menus at small cafes and large coffee chains, and even appearing on grocery store shelves.
-Cold brew coffee is not a new idea; it can be traced all the way back to the 1600s in Japan, but has been rising in popularity in recent years.
+You may have noticed it popping up on menus at small cafes and large coffee chains and even appearing on grocery store shelves.
+Cold brew coffee is not a new idea; it dates all the way back to the 1600s in Japan, and it’s been rising in popularity in recent years.

 Still prefer flavored coffee?
 Here are some options that are better for you than artificial flavors and sweeteners:

-• Spices: Try cinnamon, apple pie spice, nutmeg or cardamom for a simple, calorie-free way to add an extra kick to your cup of Joe.
+• Spices: Try cinnamon, apple pie spice, nutmeg, or cardamom for a simple, sugar-free way to add an extra kick to your “cup of Joe.”

-• Extracts: Check your baking pantry!
-Vanilla, peppermint, coconut and almond are just a few options.
+• Extracts: Check your baking pantry.
+Vanilla, peppermint, coconut, and almond are a few options.
 Just a dash will do.

 Servings: 2 glasses